 As you can see there just isn’t a bad time to head for the island paradise.
 Where ever you are in the world you can be sure it’s better to be in Hawaii!

-Oahu isn’t Disneyland and unfortunately, there are few weather hazards you should be aware of.
+Oahu isn’t Disneyland and unfortunately, there are a few weather hazards you should be aware of.
 The Sea can at times seem so benign and sedate but It is a big Killer on the Island and when it turns nasty it pays to just stay away.
 Attention should always be paid to the weather reports as dangerous conditions will be flagged up.

-Oahu is basically a Rock right in the middle of nowhere ( with a few other rocks for company) so it’s unsurprising wind plays a large role in the island’s weather.
+Oahu is basically a Rock right in the middle of nowhere ( with a few other rocks for company) so it’s unsurprising that wind plays a large role in the island’s weather.
 It can get very breezy indeed.
 Most of the time the Sea breezes bring a pleasant cooling to the shores, but at times they can get up.
 This will bring Large Swells that destroy Snorkelling conditions and make surf conditions really expert only.
 High winds are more prevalent in the winter months but can occur anytime.
 It can have a large impact on your trip if water sports are high on your list of things to do.
 Boat trips may be canceled and you can be left with on-land activities only.

 The good news is Often one side of the island will be less affected depending upon direction.
 Normally you can find some cove or beach that is less affected and enjoy snorkeling there.
 Hanauma Bay is renowned for have decent conditions almost year-round as it’s a very sheltered cove.